Many may think NFT photography is the newest kid on the block for the recently booming market.

-You’ll need to buy cryptocurrencies, first and foremost, and not everyone can easily understand how the market works.
+You’ll need to buy cryptocurrency, first and foremost, and not everyone can easily understand how the market works.
 Although there are several useful tools available, the notion of purchasing and selling these coins may be daunting for most people.

 The process of creating, obtaining, and trading NFTs is not straightforward but it’s not overly advanced either.

-- You may then upload your digital file (known as minting) and list it on the marketplace by paying the gas fees via your digital wallet that you connected to whichever NFT site you are using.
+- You may then upload your digital file (known as minting) and list it on the marketplace by paying the gas fees via your MetaMask wallet that you connected to whichever NFT site you are using.

 The technology behind this system is a little tricky to get started, however, it’s not too advanced.

-WHERE TO BUY & SELL NFTS?
+WHERE TO BUY & SELL NFT IMAGES?